SysLinuxOS

 4. Kernel

-SysLinuxOS uses the Liquorix kernel (6.16.8-1-amd64) instead of the standard Debian kernel.
+SysLinuxOS 13.2 uses the last Debian Backports kernel (7.0.7+deb13-amd64) instead of the standard stable Debian kernel.

 Rationale: